Sean Ireton

 Book Chapters

-"Introduction: The Gentle Order of Things."
+"Introduction: Stifter's Life and Works."
 In A Companion to the Works of Adalbert Stifter.
 Edited by Sean Ireton.
 Rochester: Camden House, 2025.
+1-33.
 (Forthcoming.)

 “Toward a Continuity of Alpinism in Antiquity, Premodernity, and Modernity: Josias Simler’s De Alpibus Commentarius (1574) and W.A.B.
 Coolidge’s French Translation from 1904.”
 In Mountain Dialogues from Antiquity to Modernity.
 Edited by Dawn Hollis and Jason König.
 London: Bloomsbury, 2021.
 73-87.